karllab41/deepspeech2-neon/README.md

 ### Install [Neon](https://github.com/NervanaSystems/neon)

 I've spent quite a long time getting conda to install for python version 3.
-However, it appears that neon is only supported for python version 2.
+However, it appears that the aeon version that neon uses is best supported for python version 2 (though they do have a more universal one on `rc1`).
 So, in the conda below, use Python 2.7.

 ```
 conda create --name neon python=2.7 pip